-What is the DRG?
+What is the Dorsal Root Ganglion (DRG)?

 The DRG (dorsal root ganglion) is a bundle of sensory nerves in the spine.
 These nerves transmit pain from the peripheral nervous system (arms and legs for example) through the spinal nerve and into the spinal cord and subsequently up to the brain.
 The DRG is believed to play a key role in the development of chronic neuropathic or nerve pain, especially in the setting of CRPS (Complex Regional Pain Syndrome, previously called RSDS).